pluralsight/guides/draft/java-and-j2ee/getting-started-with-the-java-platform-module-system/article.md

 This time, `javac` will execute successfully.

-However, notice that we only required `javafx.controls`, and not `javafx.graphics` as the error messages mention.
+However, notice that we only required `javafx.controls`, and not `javafx.graphics` as the error messages mentioned.

 The reason is that if you use the `javafx.controls` module, most likely, you'll use the `javafx.graphics` too, so `javafx.controls` declares this module as a *transitive* dependency:
 ```